By Erik Marcus

 Vegan Fast Food Options

-Thanks to Chipotle and Taco Bell, you can get delicious and reliably vegan Mexican-style fast food is almost any town or city.
-They’re at opposite ends of the spectrum, with Chipotle offering high and freshly-prepared burritos with key ingredients made from scratch.
+At Chipotle and Taco Bell, you can get delicious and reliably vegan Mexican-style fast food in almost every American town or city.
+They’re at opposite ends of the spectrum, with Chipotle offering gourmet freshly-prepared burritos with key ingredients made from scratch.
 Taco Bell, by contrast, is much cheaper, offers far fewer vegetables, and the food is less conscientiously sourced—for instance, the beans are made from reconstituted powder.

 Chipotle Mexican Grill